Patriots fan who pulled alarm at Steelers' hotel told police, 'I'm drunk. I'm stupid.'

 The 25-year old East Boston man who pulled the fire alarm at the Pittsburgh Steelers team hotel early Sunday morning, forcing the team and other guests to evacuate, allegedly told Massachusetts State Police, “I’m drunk.
 I’m stupid.
 I’m a Pats fan” when he was apprehended.

-Which is an early entrant for quote of the year.
+That’s an early entrant for quote of the year.

-Dennis Harrison appeared in East Boston Municipal Court on Monday, just hours after his favorite team, the New England Patriots, defeated the Steelers, 36-17, in the AFC Championship game.
+Dennis Harrison appeared in East Boston Municipal Court on Monday, just hours after his favorite team, the New England Patriots, defeated the Steelers, 36-17, in the AFC championship game.
 Harrison pleaded not guilty to charges of disorderly conduct, disturbing the peace and setting off a false fire alarm.
 He was released on personal recognizance.

 Pittsburgh spent the night before the game at the Boston Hilton Logan Airport Hotel (most Patriots’ opponents fly into T.F.
 Greene Airport in Rhode Island and stay in Providence); according to the police report filed in court, Harrison spent Saturday night at a housewarming party in nearby Revere, where friends dared him to pull the alarm.